 The next thing we need to do is open a paper for the inner circle layer of our template.
 So in the layers panel, click on the inner circle layer to activate it.
-Then follow the exact same steps for this paper as for the first paper.
-Here's how my template looks.
-Now that I've clipped and resized the second paper I wanted to use.

-All that's left is to customize the type.
+Follow the exact same steps for the second paper that we did for the first one.
+Here's how my template looks now that I've clipped and resized the second paper I wanted to use.
+Now all that's left is to customize the type.

 The first thing I'm going to do is change the color of the type layer to match the black solid paper that I used.
 To do that, in the layers panel, click on the type layer to activate it.
-Now click on the foreground color chip to open the color picker and on the document sample the black solid paper and then click okay.
+Then click on the foreground color chip to open the color picker and sample the black paper on the document and then click okay.

 Now press shift alt backspace in windows or shift option delete on a Mac to fill the type layer with the foreground color.
+And now from here you can customize your type.
 So here's how I chose to customize my type.
 Normally I would always want to center the type in the middle, but since I used the baseball paper, I really wanted to make sure I didn't cover up the threads with any of my type.
-So I placed the words accordingly and I used two styles of fonts to help emphasize the word tee ball.
+So I placed the words accordingly.
+And I used two styles of fonts to help emphasize the word tee ball.

 Now we need to get our custom word art from this document to the project document where we want to use it.
 To do that, press control A in windows or command A on a Mac to select all.
 Then press shift control C in windows or shift command C on a Mac to copy all of the layers.
 Then go to your project document and press control V in windows or command V on a Mac to paste.
-From here, you can add a drop shadow and if necessary, resize it smaller, not larger, for your project.
+Once you've pasted it into your project document, you can add a drop shadow or you can resize it smaller, not larger for your project.
 So that's how you use a template with a transparent background.
 I hope this review has been helpful for you.
 This is Jenifer Juris with perfectly personal word art.